 Kingsley-Hughes is also running a poll, asking his readers whether they approve or disapprove of these stealth updates.
 Unsurprisingly the vote is currently standing at 94% disapproval.
 I encourage you to add your vote to the 10,000+ already cast.

 So let this serve as a reminder to all those who denounce claims of stealth updates as "paranoia" ...
-Microsoft do deploy updates that are installed without user's explicit permission, and indeed contrary to those users' express instructions.
+Microsoft do deploy updates that are installed without the user's explicit permission, and indeed contrary to the user's express instructions.
 The Windows EULA even states that Microsoft reserves such a right:

 2.3 Internet-Based Services Components.
 The Software contains components that enable and facilitate the use of certain Internet-based services.
 You acknowledge and agree that Microsoft may automatically check the version of the Software and/or its components that you are utilizing and may provide upgrades or fixes to the Software that will be automatically downloaded to your Workstation Computer.